Azure/autorest/docs/developer/compiling-autorest.md

 ## Common `gulp` commands

 ### Build the whole project (c# and typescript bits)
-`gulp build` - ensures that the dotnet-cli packages are restored, then compiles the typescript and c# projects in parallel.
+`gulp build` - compiles the typescript projects.

 ### Clean out build artifacts from the project
 `gulp clean` - cleans the build artifacts